juju/juju/doc/design/juju-api-design-specification.md

 - As an Agent, I want to be able to communicate with the API server to be able to perform my regular tasks, and be able to upgrade to stay in sync with the desired agent version.
-  It is expected that we won’t always be able to stay in perfect synchronization, especially in an model with heterogeneous architectures and platforms.
+  It is expected that we won’t always be able to stay in perfect synchronization, especially in an environment with heterogeneous architectures and platforms.
 - As a developer, I want to be able to make a change to an existing named API in such a fashion that new clients are able to make use of the new functionality, but older clients can still use the API in a compatible fashion.